 If I enter a plea bargain, does the judge have to grant it?

 Judges usually will honor the terms of a plea bargain.
 But they do not have to.
 There is always a slight risk when you enter a plea that the judge will impose a harsher penalty.
 But again, this is rare.
-Learn more about plea resolutions in Nevada.
+Learn more about plea resolutions.

 If my sentencing hearing is scheduled for another day, can I remain out on bail?

 Following a guilty verdict or entry of plea, the judge has the discretion to order any of the following: